 An often asked question is whether the mortgage should be paid off early using funds from another source.
 While having a mortgage fully paid off may feel great, there are times when even if you have the cash to pay off your mortgage, it may make sense to keep making monthly payments.

 Sometimes it is a financial mistake to pay off the mortgage on your primary residence.
 Other times, it makes perfect sense.
-Allow me explain.
+Allow me to explain.

 Don’t Pay Off Your Mortgage When...

 There are seven reasons it may not make financial sense to pay off your mortgage early.

 Interest rates are lower than you can earn in other investments.

 You haven’t fully funded your 401k, IRA, and other retirement savings.